vejendla/Prince_housing/README.md

 > https://github.com/maggienj/Prince_housing/blob/master/nj-housing-incomelimits.pdf <br>

 ** June 9 - 2016 **
+Transformation of lookup data.
+From PDF to CSV to JSON - Done!

 Use this latest uploaded JSON file.
 The lkpData.csv file has ben converted to JSON file.
 In addition, the JSON file has been modified slightly to remove $ and commas.